openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Upon rebooting, the RHEL-HA components ensure that a node remains inert (not running cri-o, kubelet, or etcd) until it sees it's peer.
 If the peer is likely to remain offline for an extended period of time, admin confirmation is required to allow the node to start OpenShift.

-When starting etcd, the OCF script will use the cluster ID and version counter to determine whether the existing data directory can be reused, or must be erased before joining an active peer.
+When starting etcd, the OCF script will use etcd's cluster ID and version counter to determine whether the existing data directory can be reused, or must be erased before joining an active peer.

-OpenShift upgrades are not supported in a degraded state, and will only proceed when both peers are online.

-MachineConfig updates are not applied in a degraded state, and will only proceed when both peers are online.

 ### Workflow Description

-#### Cluster Creator Role:
+#### Cluster Creation
-* The Cluster Creator will automatically install the 2NO (by using an installer), installation process will include the following steps:
-  * Deploys a two-node OpenShift cluster
-  * Configures cluster membership and quorum using Corosync.
-  * Sets up Pacemaker for resource management and fencing.

-#### Application Administrator Role:
-* Receives cluster credentials.
-* Deploys applications within the two-node cluster environment.
+Creation of a two node control plane will be possible via the core installer (with an additional bootstrap node), and via the Assisted Installer (without an additional bootstrap node).

+In the case of the core OpenShift installer, the user-facing proceedure is unchanged from a standard "IPI" installation, other than the configuration of 2 nodes instead of 3.
+Internally, the RedFish details for each node will need to make their way into the RHEL-HA configuration, but this is information already required for bare-metal hosts.

+In the case of the Assisted Installer, the user-facing proceedure follows the standard flow except for the configuration of 2 nodes instead of 3, and the collection of RedFish details for each node which are needed for the RHEL-HA configuration.

+Everything else about cluster creation will be an opaque implementation detail not exposed to the user.

+#### Day 2 Proceedures

+As per a standard 3-node control plane, OpenShift upgrades and MachineConfig changes can not be applied when the cluster is in a degraded state.
+Such operations will only proceed when both peers are online and healthy.

+The experience of managing a 2-node control plane should be largely indistinguishable from that of a 3-node one.

 ### API Extensions

-No new CRDs, or changes to existing CRDs, are expected at this time.
+Initially the creation of an etcd cluster will be driven in the same way as other platforms.
+Once the cluster has two members, the etcd daemon will be removed from the static pod definition and recreated as a resource controlled by RHEL-HA.
+At this point, the Cluster Etcd Operator (CEO) will be made aware of this change so that some membership management functionality that is now handled by RHEL-HA can be disabled.
+This will be achieved by having the same entity that drives the configuration of RHEL-HA use the OpenShift API to update a field on the Infrastructure CR - which can only succeed if the control-plane is healthy.

+To enable this flow, we propose the addition of a `externallyManagedEtcd` field to the `BareMetalPlatformSpec` which defaults to False.
+This will limit the scope of CEO changes to that specific platform, and well as allow the use of a tightly scoped credential to make the change.
+An alternative being to grant write access to all `ConfigMaps` in the `openshift-config` namespace.

 ### Topology Considerations